acidb/mobiscroll-docs/docs/vue/eventcalendar/calendar.md

 # Calendar

-Use the [event calendar](https://demo.mobiscroll.com/eventcalendar) as a traditional [month view](https://demo.mobiscroll.com/eventcalendar/desktop-month-view#) or combine it with an agenda as a [week view](https://demo.mobiscroll.com/agenda/daily-agenda-with-week-calendar#).
+Use the [Event Calendar](https://demo.mobiscroll.com/eventcalendar) as a traditional [month view](https://demo.mobiscroll.com/eventcalendar/desktop-month-view#) or combine it with an agenda as a [week view](https://demo.mobiscroll.com/agenda/daily-agenda-with-week-calendar#).
 The events can be rendered as [labels](https://demo.mobiscroll.com/eventcalendar/event-labels#) or in a [popover](https://demo.mobiscroll.com/eventcalendar/event-popover#) that is shown on day click.

 ## Overview

-The calendar view supports everything from [single to multiple week views](https://demo.mobiscroll.com/eventcalendar/month-week-view#) all the way to [month grids](https://demo.mobiscroll.com/eventcalendar/quarter-year-view#) with various ways to render events.
+The Calendar view supports everything from [single to multiple week views](https://demo.mobiscroll.com/eventcalendar/month-week-view#) all the way to [month grids](https://demo.mobiscroll.com/eventcalendar/quarter-year-view#) with various ways to render events.

-The capabilities like [recurring events](/javascript/core-concepts/recurrence), [all-day, multi-day events](#opt-data), [responsiveness](#responsiveness) are supported by event calendar.
+The capabilities like [recurring events](/javascript/core-concepts/recurrence), [all-day, multi-day events](#opt-data), [responsiveness](#responsiveness) are supported by the Event Calendar.

 ![Event Calendar overview](/img/event-calendar-overview.png)